 It’s a shame DeMarco didn’t get the same kind of result as Banks.
 DeMarco rose from extreme poverty in the streets of Tijuana, Mexico to become a champion.
 He said he dedicated his fight to everyone who gave him a bowl of soup during the three years he was homeless.
 The 26-year-old will need to regroup and see where his career might go from here after such a tremendous defeat.

-Golden Boy Promotions, Oscar De La Hoya and Caesars Atlantic City combined forces to donate $44,292 to the Boys and Girls Club of Atlantic City, tallied from $2 from each ticket sold and $1,000 for each of the seven knockdowns on the entire card, a total of $14,763 matched by all three participants.
+Golden Boy Promotions, Oscar De La Hoya and Caesars Atlantic City combined forces to donate $44,292 to the Boys and Girls Club of Atlantic City, two dollars from each ticket sold and $1,000 for each of the seven knockdowns on the entire card, a total of $14,763 matched by all three participants.
 Bravo to everyone involved for making it happen.

 Gayle Lynn Falkenthal, APR, is President/Owner of the Falcon Valley Group in San Diego, California.
 She is also a serious boxing fan covering the Sweet Science for Communities.
 Read more Ringside Seat in the Communities at The Washington Times.
 Follow Gayle on Facebook and on Twitter @PRProSanDiego.